ory/sdk/clients/kratos/dart/doc/AdminApi.md

 Get Verification Flow

 This endpoint returns a verification flow's context with, for example, error details and other information.
-More information can be found at [ORY Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).
+More information can be found at [Ory Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).

 ### Example
 ```dart